AkashGaonkar758/StudentCRUDApp/README.md

 ### Set up the Database

 1. Open **MySQL Workbench** and create a database named `studentdb` (or change the database name in the `application.properties` file).
 2. The required table will be created automatically on the first run of the backend.
+If the table already exists, no new table will be created.

 ### Set up the Frontend